Pinterest (PINS)

 5. Revenue Growth

 A company’s long-term sales performance can indicate its overall quality.
 Any business can put up a good quarter or two, but many enduring ones grow for years.
-Over the last three years, Pinterest grew its sales at a decent 13.5% compounded annual growth rate.
-Its growth was slightly above the average consumer internet company and shows its offerings resonate with customers.
+Luckily, Pinterest’s sales grew at a solid 14.6% compounded annual growth rate over the last three years.
+Its growth surpassed the average consumer internet company and shows its offerings resonate with customers, a great starting point for our analysis.

-This quarter, Pinterest’s year-on-year revenue growth was 16.8%, and its $1.05 billion of revenue was in line with Wall Street’s estimates.
-Company management is currently guiding for a 14.8% year-on-year increase in sales next quarter.
+This quarter, Pinterest’s revenue grew by 14.3% year on year to $1.32 billion but fell short of Wall Street’s estimates.
+Company management is currently guiding for a 12.4% year-on-year increase in sales next quarter.

 6. Monthly Active Users